-While we celebrate Fair Use Week this week, we believe that every week is fair use week.
+While we celebrate Fair Use Week this week, every week is fair use week.
 Indeed, fair use is employed on a daily basis by students, faculty, librarians, journalists, and all users of copyrighted material.
 Fair Use Week is a time to promote and discuss the opportunities presented by fair use, celebrate successful fair use stories, and explain the doctrine.

 TUESDAY, FEBRUARY 21, 2017: 12:00 – 1:00 P.M.